Solar Ship, Inc.: History

 The concept behind Solar Ship was based on airships and the Canadian bush plane, and was devised by Jay Godsall in 1983.
 In 2006, Solar Ship Inc. was officially established.

 Aircraft

-The solarship's wing-ship design allows for extreme short takeoff and landing (XSTOL or eSTOL), such as in a soccer field.
+The solarship's wing-ship design allows for extreme short takeoff and landing (XSTOL or eSTOL).
 Its design provides a large surface area for solar electric power, allowing long, self- sufficient range.
 Solarships can also be powered by traditional combustion when solar energy is unavailable.
 However, the goal is to develop a new mode of transportation that does not depend on fossil fuels, roads, or runways.
 The solarship can access areas where planes, trucks, ships, and airships cannot, delivering cargo to the places that are currently cut off from the benefits of the connected world.
 Each solar plane is designed and built to the requirements of a mission.
-Currently, there are three initial missions with specific requirements: the Wolverine, the Caracal, and the Nanuq.
+Currently, there are three initial craft concepts designed for specific missions: the Caracal, the Wolverine, and the Nanuq.
+The small Caracal is designed for disaster relief cargoes of at least 200kg, with a range of at last 200km and the ability to take off and land "from a soccer field".
+The mid-size Wolverine is designed for "air trucking" on shorter routes (500km or more), with the ability to carry over 5000kg in a payload bay sized for a 20-foot intermodal container.
+The largest design, named Nanuq, is designed for large payloads of 30 tons or more, and a range of over 2000km.
 Solar Ship's active mission, as of December 2015, is Mission Burundi.